EndPointCorp/end-point-blog/2026/06/upgrading-rails-5-to-rails-8-with-ai.md

 ### Regression, or already broken?

 During manual testing I found failures that would have been easy to just fix on the branch.
 Before fixing, I checked the same path on the tagged Rails 5 version.
-In four cases it failed there too.
+In four cases, it failed there, too.
 Those were real bugs, but they were not upgrade regressions.
 I kept them off the upgrade branch and filed them on their own, so the diff stayed about the upgrade and nothing else.

 That distinction, upgrade regression versus pre-existing bug versus unsupported assumption versus missing coverage, is what kept the branch reviewable.
 A reviewer can read the 29 commits and see only upgrade work.